Chaenactis carphoclinia var. carphoclinia, Pebble Pincushion

 Synonyms: (Chaenactis carphoclinia var. attenuata)

-Growth Form: Herb; erect branching stem, usually with 1 main stem; whitish pubescent.
+Growth Form: Forb/herb; erect branching stem, usually with 1 main stem; whitish pubescent.

-Flower Color: White or pinkish; one to several flower heads borne on tips on the inflorescence, several per stem, heads are small, between ¼ and ½ inch; flowers discoid with enlarged outer corolla; the heads are bracketed by flat pointed phyllaries somewhat reddish; anthers extending beyond the corolla are noticeable; fruit is an achene a few millimeters in length.
+Flower Color: White or pinkish-tinted; one to several flower heads borne on tips on the inflorescence, several per stem, heads are small, between ¼ and ½ inch; flowers discoid with enlarged outer corolla; the heads are bracketed by flat sharp-pointed phyllaries somewhat reddish; anthers exserted beyond the corolla are noticeable; fruit is an achene a few millimeters in length.

 Recorded Range: Chaenactis carphoclinia is found in southwest North America in the states of AZ, CA, NM, NV and UT.
-In Arizona it is found primarily in the western half and southwestern parts of the state.
+Pebble Pincushion is also found in Baja California and Sonora Mexico.